Ilela Village Water System Project – Tanzania

 Cement will also be used to build a reinforced dam to protect the integrity of the intake to prevent this erosion from reoccurring at the new site.

 The majority of the funding from Water Charity will be used to purchase cement to design a new intake and reinforced dam.
-Remaining funds will be used to purchase supplemental piping and a connector for the pipe, and to pay for the construction labor.
+The remaining funds will be used to purchase supplemental piping and a connector for the pipe, and to pay for the construction labor.

 The village will contribute the plastic tank, bricks, sand, and stones to reinforce both the dam and intake, as those resources (excluding the tank) are already located at the site.

 This project is the second stage of a broader village-wide water preservation project in Ilela Village.
 Under the Ilela Village Dispensary Water Project – Tanzania, a stand was built and a 1,000-liter tank was installed at the village clinic.

 Future village water system projects that are contemplated include extending secondary pipes to both primary schools and the village market for total water source redistribution.

 This project benefits the entire population of 4,220 people in the village.